luomus/species-challenge/README.md

 ## Todo

+### Decidions to do

+- Should challenge have a description, or is a link to an external website enough?
+    - No: simpler
+    - Yes: description could also include a logo, if it allows html.
+- Should challenge have a start and end date?
+    - No, if there is description which can include this.
+    - Yes, if we want to validate that observation dates are within this limit.

 ### Next

-- Handle data from taxa.
-    - How?
-Can HTML have hierarchical keys?
-    - Generate JSON
-    - Save to database
-- Prepopulate dates from db
+Basic navigation

 ### Setup